SMBC-NZP/dc_cats/README.md

-# dc_cats
+# Estimating cat abundance in Metropolitan Washington, DC using camera traps and transect sampling
-Code and data for our manuscript: Domestic Cat Abundance and Activity Across a Residential Land Use Gradient
+Code and data for Bennett et al. Domestic Cat Abundance and Activity Across a Residential Land Use Gradient (in review)